 Rideshares are also readily available anywhere in DC, which can be useful in a pinch if you happen to be short on time.
 Using DC’s public transportation, though, is a great way to save money if you’re on a budget.
 Also, don’t forget to walk!
 Washington is so beautiful, and simply opting to walk from point A to point B is a great way to also take in the sights.

 What to Do and Where to Eat By Neighborhood and School

 DC has top-notch dining locations, so be sure to factor this into your college tour plans.
 It’s best to pick neighborhoods to visit and to dine in based on what school(s) you are looking to visit.
-If you are planning a DC college tour, I wouldn’t recommend trying to visit more than two two schools in a day.
+If you are planning a DC college tour, I wouldn’t recommend trying to visit more than two schools in a day.
 And if you want to get a good sense of the DC food scene, I’d recommend building a Washington DC food tour into your schedule.

 It’s also important to be savvy about visiting neighborhoods that are close to one another— for example, if you want to visit Georgetown and GW in a particular weekend, try limiting yourself to Foggy Bottom, Dupont, and Georgetown for sightseeing and eating to minimize commute times.

 Where to Eat in Dupont Between Georgetown and GW